alexander-pick/MKMTool/README.md

 + All CSV lists used by MKMTool can now also use semicolon (the character ';') as a separator.
 MKMTool automatically detects if your file uses ';' or ','. ';' must NOT be contained in column names.
 + Added generic configuration settings for MKMTool that can be specified in the config.xml.
 Right now there is only one new setting, might be more in the future.
 + Fetching our own stock is now more efficient by using the GET STOCK FILE API request, which downloads entire stock as a single CSV file, which MKMTool than parses.
 This reduces the number of API requests used by 1 per each 100 articles in your stock, which also decreases the processing time.
 This is used in the Update Price and the View Inventory.
 If you have some problems, you can switch to the old way by opening your config.xml and setting the UseStockGetFile to false.
 + View Inventory now includes the idProduct.
-If UseStockGetFile is set to true (now default), it will no longer include Rarity, lastEdited and inShoppingCart columns.
+If UseStockGetFile is set to true (now default), it will no longer include Rarity, LocName, lastEdited and inShoppingCart columns.
 If you need those, you will have to switch UseStockGetFile to false (this will however significantly increase the time it takes to show the inventory).
 + Added "Filter expansions" to [Price Update](#Price-Update) / [Price External List](#Price-External-List): only cards from selected expansions will be processed.
 + Added "Filter seller countries" to [Price Update](#Price-Update) / [Price External List](#Price-External-List): when doing "worldwide search", only sellers from the selected countries will be taken into account.
 See documentation in the [Price Update](#Price-Update)section before using this feature.
 + Added filtering by user type - private, professional and commercial - to [Price Update](#Price-Update) / [Price External List](#Price-External-List): only articles by sellers of the selected types will be used for price update.